-- 2. information on the rulebook / contractual provisions regarding termination; - 3. the phase prior to resolution, during signs of distress at the FMI participant; - 4. the resolution phase; and - 5. arrangements and operational processes to facilitate continued access in resolution.
+- 1. general information on the FMI and its legal structure; - 2. information on the rulebook / contractual provisions regarding termination; - 3. the phase prior to resolution, during signs of distress at the FMI participant; - 4. the resolution phase; and - 5. arrangements and operational processes to facilitate continued access in resolution.